 <h2 id="maturity-limits-and-self-knowledge">Maturity, limits, and self-knowledge</h2>

 <p>One nice thing about aging (temporally and creatively) is that I’ve tried enough things to know what I am naturally quite bad at and unlikely to improve upon without deliberate workarounds.
-There is a kind of maturity that trades the promise of infinite potential for acceptance of limitations and a level of self-knowledge that leads to real efficacy.</p>
+There’s a kind of maturity that trades the fantasy of infinite potential for accepting your limits; that self-knowledge is what makes you effective.</p>

 <p>I am not going to become the person who happily runs fifty takes a day for six months straight just to “see what happens.”
 I <em>can</em> do that occasionally in some pursuits, but it is far from my default.
 I am not always going to communicate my ideas in the simplest way for others.
 I am going to overthink… I guarantee it.
 I am going to oscillate between being distractible and entering deep fixation.
 I am going to care about control.</p>